John Dill Robertson: Chicago Board of Education

 Robertson served President of the Chicago Board of Education.
 He was appointed by Mayor Thompson to the Board of Education in 1922, and was elected the board's president on July 13, 1922.
 The Chicago Teachers Federation, the Women's City Club, and the Chicago Woman's Club had opposed the appointment of Robertson to the Chicago Board of Education.

 In 1923, at a Republican Party banquet held in Sacramento, California, Robertson, leading the Chicago delegation on behalf of the governor and mayor, made it known that he wanted to see the Republican party platform at the 1924 Republican National Convention include a plank relating to public health.

 In 1923, his presidency of the Board of Education ended.
 He remained on the board, however.

 In January 1924, Robertson abstained from voting on whether to appoint William McAndrew as superintendent of Chicago Public Schools, while all of the other members of the Chicago Board of Education approved McAndrew's appointment.

 President of the West Park Board

 Robertson was made president of the West Park Board with the support of Governor Len Small in May 1924, resigning his seat on the Board of Education in order to take this office.
 In the weeks preceding his appointment by Small, Thompson had organized a "coup" in which he the majority of the board to elect John C. Kruse as its president.
 After this, 300 people were told they would lose their parks jobs.
 Soon after this, Governor Small had ousted three commissioners and announced Robertson as his choice to be the board's president.
 Thompson, reportedly, tried to convince Small to rescind his selection of Robertson.
 At Small's request, the board elected Robertson as its president on May 3, 1924.
+He was reelected its president on April 7, 1927.